 If you want to stop your phone or other devices (such as your laptop) automatically connecting to your router's 2.4GHz Wi-Fi and only use 5GHz, you'll need to figure out how to 'Forget this network' on your particular device.

 After that, it should only connect to the 5GHz network.

-How do I change my router's Wi-Fi channel?
+How do I change Wi-Fi channel?

 You need to access your router's web interface.
 This can be done by opening a web browser and typing in the router's IP address.
 This number will either be printed in your router's documentation or possibly on the bottom of the device itself.

 If not, open a Command Prompt in Windows (PowerShell in later versions) and type 'ipconfig' without the quotes.
 Now look through the resulting text for the default gateway address.
 This is your router's IP address, and will be similar to 192.168.1.1.
 For more help see our guide on how to connect to your router.

 Using this default gateway address, type it into the search bar in your browser and your router's admin page should be displayed.

 Next you'll be asked to enter a password (possibly a username too) and, again, it will either be printed on the router itself, on a sticker or card that came with it, or in the manual.
 Ideally, you should change the default password to prevent anyone else accessing the settings.